 If you have a religious faith, you may find that you question it in challenging situations like that of ending a pregnancy.
 You may wonder why this is happening to you, rebel or feel dissatisfied with your life in ways that go against the beliefs you held up to this point.
-It can be helpful to remember that the feelings you are experiencing are valid.
-You may also find it important to find someone within your faith community who can help to guide you through this time.
-You will need to identify someone you trust and feel comfortable with, if they are to support you through your feelings and help you to find your own way of relating to your faith after what has happened.
+It can be helpful to remember that the feelings you are experiencing are valid and that many faith leaders have expertise in baby loss and can guide you through this time, supporting you through these feelings and helping you to find your own way of relating to your faith after what has happened.
 Accessing support in this way can also be helpful if you are able to use it to navigate and acknowledge your loss through a connection with your beliefs.
 Whether you have a religious faith or not, it is important to have opportunities to grieve in a way that is helpful to you.